DIY threading barrels help make sure your suppressors and muzzle brakes fit and work. Learn how to thread barrels here!

 - Jaws Designed for Inside, Outside, and Thread Measurements

 CNC Warrior provides barrel threading kits for a variety of firearm platforms in a wide range of calibers.
-They provide specification lists with firearm make and models detailing each barrel thread pitch.
+They also provide specification lists with firearm make and models detailing each barrel thread pitch.

-CNC Warrior provides these same specifications as a ‘shortcut’ to measuring your barrel but regardless; the best advice is to use the list as a source for cross-referencing your findings.
+CNC Warrior provides these same specifications as a ‘shortcut’ to measuring your barrel.
+But regardless, the best advice is to use the list as a source for cross-referencing your findings.

-- Once on the barrel begin the thread cutting process by turning in the direction of the thread pitch e.g. left hand or right hand.
+- Once on the barrel, begin the thread cutting process by turning in the direction of the thread pitch e.g. left hand or right hand.

-- Once there are three to four thread cuts are made remove the tool and the guide than begin the process again without the guide.
-The guide tool is no longer needed at this point as the first few thread cuts are enough to complete the rest of the job with proper alignment.
+- Once there are three to four thread cuts made, remove the tool and the guide, then repeat the process without the guide.
+The guide tool is no longer needed at this point.
+This is because the first few thread cuts are enough to complete the rest of the job with proper alignment.

-Factors to Keep in Mind
+Factors to Keep in Mind When Threading Barrels

 Another important factor to keep in mind is to use a paintbrush to wipe away the excess chips that build up during the cutting process.
 It is important to use a paintbrush as opposed to an air gun because the metal chips can easily get into an eye risking possible permanent injury.

-Upon finishing up remove the cutting tool with as much upward pressure as possible.
-This can be done by pulling upwards on the tool with the opposite hand that is spinning the tool off the threaded barrel.
+Upon finishing up, remove the cutting tool with as much upward pressure as possible.
+This works by pulling upwards on the tool with the opposite hand spinning the tool off the threaded barrel.

 This is because the metal chips will scratch and damage important moving components operating within the weapon.
 These metal chips can also ruin the rifling of the barrel reducing accuracy, trajectory, and even velocity.

-Once the firearm is clean thread the muzzle brake or suppressor onto the barrel, lock it down with a crush washer or the notch located on most AK47 gas blocks.
+Once the firearm is clean, thread the muzzle brake or suppressor onto the barrel.
+Lock it down with a crush washer or the notch located on most AK47 gas blocks.